-While loading times for individual characters of different fonts do vary negligibly, if you host a large array of differing fonts, sizes, and colors; your new potential client or valued customer will be forced to wait.
+While loading times for individual characters of different fonts do vary negligibly, if you host a large array of different fonts, sizes, and colors; your new potential client or valued customer will be forced to wait.

 Make your web content available in different languages and you could be looking at a load time that is in the dreaded 6-10 second load—loathe—time.
 With more and more web-based companies entering the market every day, your business needs to provide your customer with the instant gratification they seek when web browsing to make an impact.

-Notice how Third Love’s website restrains its font usage to only those of a similar family, thus reducing the amount of time it takes their webpages to load.
-In addition to fonts, there are many other factors that can affect your website’s load times, including: images, videos, ads, CTAs, hyperlinks, and server speed; just to name a few.
+Notice how Third Love’s website restrains its font usage to only those of a similar family, thus reducing the amount of time it takes their web pages to load.
+In addition to fonts, there are many other factors that can affect your website’s load times, including images, videos, ads, CTAs, hyperlinks, and server speed; just to name a few.

 You can make your website satisfying to peruse by paying close mind to loading times.

 Have you ever visited a webpage that feels busy, claustrophobic, and overwhelming?
 Hopefully, this has not been when browsing your own website.
 The readability of your pages directly correlates with the amount of success and business your website will generate: if it is jumbled and difficult for your audience to read, then they are likely to just click their back-button and consult a search engine for a new website; if your website is clean and concise when considering fonts and content, your returning and new customers will likely stay a while.